p-j-smith/lipyphilic/docs/reference/analyses.rst

 ROH bead to calculate the area of each sterol.

-For a more complete description of calculating the area per lipid, and the API of the analysis class, see :mod:`lipyphilic.lib.area_per_lipid`.
+For a more complete description of calculating the area per lipid, and the API of the analysis class, see :mod:`lipyphilic.analysis.area_per_lipid`.

-Lipid order parameter --- :mod:`lipyphilic.lib.order_parameter`
+Lipid order parameter --- :mod:`lipyphilic.analysis.order_parameter`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This module provides methods for calculating the coarse-grained orientational order